Heapy/kotbot/core-gen/src/main/resources/latest.md

 | reply_markup | InlineKeyboardMarkup | Optional.
 Inline keyboard attached to the message |
 | input_message_content | InputMessageContent | Optional.
 Content of the message to be sent instead of the audio |

-Note: This will only work in Telegram versions released after 9 April, 2016.
-Older clients will ignore them.

 #### InlineQueryResultVoice

 Represents a link to a voice recording in an .OGG container encoded with OPUS.
 By default, this voice recording will be